How to Avoid Digital Transformation Failure

 So before you unintentionally accept the many risks and obstacles of digital transformation, here’s what you can do to acknowledge and mitigate them.

-What are the most significant risks to digital transformation?
+1. Avoid the most significant risks to digital transformation

 Change comes with risk.
 It is inevitable and concerning but understanding your exposure is a necessity.